 The best way to approach your recovery is to make it your own.

-Take these tips and advice from others and apply it to your life in a way that makes sense for you.
+Take these tips and advice from others and apply them to your life in a way that makes sense for you.

 For example, some people may benefit from independent supportive living communities.
 Others may find it better to live elsewhere and seek support groups.